 Czech/Slovak Missionary Blogs

-Here’s a list of LDS missionary blogs for the Czech/Slovak Mission.
+Here’s a list of missionary blogs for the Czech/Slovak Mission.
 This list includes the missionary’s name, URL and when their blog was updated.

 Czech/Slovak Mission Groups

 Here are Czech/Slovak Mission Groups- for LDS missionary moms, returned missionaries, mission presidents and other alumni who served in the Czech/Slovak Mission.
 Coming soon..

 Czech/Slovak Mission T-Shirts

 Here’s a list of current and past Mission Presidents of the Czech/Slovak LDS Mission.

 - 2007-2010, Marvin J. Slovacek (Listen to an interview with the Slovaceks)